blockthrough/geo/README.md

 [![CircleCI](https://circleci.com/gh/blockthrough/geo.svg?style=svg&circle-token=b0554d26f90621f9996755fe9fd6665e74cabcbe)](<https://app.circleci.com/pipelines/github/blockthrough/geo?branch=master>)

 The library currently supports reads MaxMind GeoIP2 database and provide a thin decorator/helper function on the returned data for easy retrival and decoration on top of the geo info provided by MaxMind.
-It also provides a normalized way to represent the geo info in standard ISO format for the scenario of unknown.
+It also provides a normalized way to represent the geo info in standard ISO format the scenario of unknown.

 The implemenation of this library is based upon other 2 open source repositories: